 Imprisoned in St. Augustine

 The prisoners that were brought to Fort Marion had fought with the great war chiefs Chihuahua, Naiche, and Geronimo.
 For years they had struggled against the efforts of the American Army, resisting plans to push them onto reservations.
 But after years of hardship and struggle, these people and their chiefs began to surrender one by one.
+The Unites States Government, fearing that if left in the west these Apaches would go back on the war path, decided to imprison them in an eastern, remote location.
+General Sherman and President Grover Cleveland decided on the old Castillo in St. Augustine, Florida.
+Over 500 Apache would eventually see the inside of these walls.

 Living Conditions at Fort Marion

-Daily Life at the Fort
+Life and Death at the Fort

 Pratt visits Fort Marion